MicrosoftDocs/intellicode/docs/custom-model-faq.md

 Yes.
 You can try out the training process on a public or sample codebase first, for example to see the kind of data we collect.

-Some interesting samples to start with are
+Some interesting samples to start with:
+- [Azure ConferenceBuddy sample](https://github.com/Azure/ConferenceBuddy).
+Clone the repo, open the ConferenceBuddy.sln solution, build to check that it's working, and then train the model.
+You should find some good completions on instances of the **AskWhoTask** class to try out.
-- The [Windows RSS reader sample](https://github.com/Microsoft/Windows-appsample-rssreader).
+- [Windows RSS reader sample](https://github.com/Microsoft/Windows-appsample-rssreader).
 Clone the repo, open the RssReader.sln solution, build to check that it's working, and then train the model.
 You should find some good completions on instances of the **MainViewModel** class to try out.

-- The [Azure ConferenceBuddy sample](https://github.com/Azure/ConferenceBuddy).
-Clone the repo, open the RssReader.sln solution, build to check that it's working, and then train the model.
-You should find some good completions on instances of the **AskWhoTask** class to try out.

 ## <a name="how-secure" /> Q. How secure is this?
 Can others see the models I create?